Energy Intensive Industries (EII) Schemes

 EII compensation

-To improve the competitiveness of the UK’s most energy-intensive businesses, the government has implemented the Energy Intensive Industries scheme to mitigate the impact of the EU and UK carbon trading schemes.
+To improve the competitiveness of the UK’s most energy-intensive businesses, the UK government has implemented the Energy Intensive Industries (EII) scheme to mitigate the impact of the EU and UK carbon trading schemes.
 Through this scheme, eligible businesses can apply for compensation for a proportion of the costs of their energy bills.

 Who qualifies for EII compensation?